saeed-developer/pvchannel/README.md

 ### components:

 > > button and input components that are reusable are in this folder.
+> > protectedRoute component which checks whether the user is logged in or not is in this section
 > > in inputs, we use **react-hook-form** for validation.

 ### pages:

-> > login and register components are in this folder.
+> > login, register and home components are in this folder.
+> > user after login navigate to home page, in home page user can logged out.
 > > we use **react-query** for catching data.

 ### components: